What is the Protege Internship Program?

 Our desire is that you grow and learn and contribute to the mission of Jesus though Vintage Faith Church in whatever area you are passionate about.
 So our dream is that you discover and excel in whatever ministry you are serving with.
 You may even launch and develop a ministry, depending on what it is you are assigned to.
 We don't think there will ever be a dull moment as you are immersed in this leadership learning experience!

-There will be two Vintage Faith staff overseeing the care and shepherding of the Protege.
+Protege has a Vintage Faith staff person designated to overseeing the care and shepherding of the Protege, the Protege Director.
 You will all be meeting weekly to pray, share life and grow together.
 Missional ministry is not easy, so the need for prayer and community heightens.
 You will be living in an intern house with other interns and also experience community and character development there.
-There will be a Residential Director for the intern housing who will have prayer meetings and house meetings.
-Most of all, we want to be stress that character supersedes skill or talent in ministry.
-If anything, that is a major focus that we will emphasize over everything - the importance of integrity and character as a servant of Jesus on mission.
+The Protege Director will facilitate prayer meetings/Bible studies and house meetings.
+Most of all, we want to stress that character supersedes skill or talent in ministry.
+If anything, the major focus and emphasize of our internship is to cultivate integrity and character as a servant of Jesus on mission.